epam/edp-install/docs/operator-guide/logsight-integration.md

 EDP consists of a set of containerized components.
 For the convenience of tracking the risk deployment trend for each component, this data is stored as Jenkins artifacts.

 If the deployment risk is higher than the threshold of 70%, the EDP promotion of artifacts for the next environments does not pass.
-The deployment risk report can be analysed in order to avoid the potential problems with updating the components.
+The deployment risk report can be analyzed in order to avoid the potential problems with updating the components.

 To study the report in detail, use the link from the Jenkins pipeline to the Logsight verification screen: